withastro/docs/src/pages/en/reference/api-reference.md

 <Since v="1.0.0-rc" />

-A [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) object consructed from the current `Astro.request.url` URL string value.
+A [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) object constructed from the current `Astro.request.url` URL string value.
 Useful for interacting with individual properties of the request URL, like pathname and origin.

 Equivalent to doing `new URL(Astro.request.url)`.